micGuerr/MiNPAT/README.md

 Semi-standardized data organization
 ===================================

-LongitudinalMRI offers a way to organize the output files from processing and analysis in a semi-standardized fashion.
-The way MRI data processing and analysis result in big number of derived files complicated derivatives which can be arranged in many different ways.
-Although consensus on the way derivatives should be organized is almost impossible, as ite depends on the different processing steps needed, here we thought to offer a standard strucutre in which to organize the data.
+LongitudinalMRI offers a way to organize the numerous files originating from processing and analysis in a semi-standardized fashion.
+This is useful as it homogenazie the output organization at it makes the output of the analysis more easy to read.
+To access this utility the [set_longAn](doc/set_longAn.md) function must be run first.
-Such structure is inspired by BIDS standard, but it does not follow any strict ffege.
-Moreover ...
-There are two possible workflows when using LongitudinalMRI tools.
-In the first, standard and more flexible, is to specify for each tool the input and

 Structure
 =========